U.S. Embassy Addis Ababa, Ethiopia

 Diplomatic relations were established between the United States and Ethiopia in a treaty of commerce in 1903.
 The first American Legation arrived in Addis Ababa in 1909 but withdrew in 1936 when Italy invaded Ethiopia.
 It reopened in 1943 and was elevated to embassy status in 1949.

 In 2011 in Addis Ababa, the U.S. dedicated the largest U.S. embassy in sub-Saharan Africa.
-The diplomatic relationship between Ethiopia and the United States is important, complex and focused on four broad goals: protecting American citizens, strengthening democratic institutions and expanding human rights, spurring broad-based economic growth and promoting development, and advancing regional peace and security.
+The diplomatic relationship between Ethiopia and the United States is important, complex, and focused on four broad goals: protecting American citizens, strengthening democratic institutions and expanding human rights, spurring broad-based economic growth and promoting development, and advancing regional peace and security.
 There is also the U.S. Mission to the African Union in Addis Ababa.
-For more information on our relationship with Ethiopia, please click here.

 United States Department of State, Office of the Historian and Bureau of African Affairs.